-Selling, general and administrative expenses include all running costs of the business, except those relating to inventory, tax, interest, foreign exchange gain or loss, share of profit or loss in associates and other comprehensive income.
-Warehouse costs are included in this line item.
+Selling, general and administrative expenses include all running costs of the business, except those relating to inventory, tax, interest, foreign exchange gain or loss, share of profit or loss of associates and other comprehensive income.

 Property, plant and equipment

 Property, plant and equipment is carried at historical cost less accumulated depreciation and accumulated impairment losses.
 Historical cost includes all expenditures directly attributable to the acquisition of the items.
 Unless significant or incurred as part of a refit programme, subsequent expenditure will normally be treated as repairs or maintenance and expensed to the consolidated statement of comprehensive income as incurred.